 - Front/Intake Panel Type – Part Mesh

 If you dislike the traditional tower shape of PC cases, then opting for cube cases is a genuine option.
 While you may not get many alternatives in this category, thankfully there is the Corsair Carbide Air 540 to save the day.
-A disclaimer first: this is a really old case, seven years old.
+A disclaimer first: this is a really old case, eight years old.

-While design and layout of the Air 540 might look a bit dated, the airflow is not.
-The space is well-designed and fits plenty of fans or radiators.
 The dual-chamber interior houses up to large components easily.
 Inclusion of toolless design is a plus.
 The construction quality is also robust.
 Three excellent 140 mm fans are included as a bonus.

 This is, sadly, a noisy case.
 And among today’s cases, the front I/O looks out of place.
 The industrial design may put you off, as the market has shifted; now a case is not just a box where you put your PC, but the centerpiece of your build.